- How to power up the inbuilt battery in the camera?

 Details you need to pay attention to when using external batteries

 - Turning the camera off is always the first and most important step.
-Whether it is charging cameras with external battery or the wall power outlet, it may not be able to charge if the device is ON.
+Whether it is charging cameras with external power supplies or the wall power outlet, it may not be able to charge if the device is ON.

 - Confirm that the compartment door is closed properly.
 The camera could not detect the presence of a battery in the compartment if the section lid is not closed securely.